pierrebaudot/infotopopy/docs/basic_methods.rst

 .. image:: images/diabetes_information_histograms.png

+:math:`I_k` landscape bring new results that could not be infered from total correlations, notably thanks to its possible negativity.
-The structure of dependences appears much richer, notably with important negative values (it was chosen to illustrate this very peculiar phenomena) in dimension 3 and 4 for  some 3-tuples and 1 4-tuples (framed in blue).
+The :math:`I_k` landscape of diabetes dataset notably displays important negative values (it was chosen to illustrate this very peculiar phenomena) in dimension 3 and 4 for  some 3-tuples and 1 4-tuples (framed in blue).
 The data points 4-subspace corresponding to this minimal :math:`I_4` and the  maximal :math:`I_4` look like this (with different views) :